Hibbertia covenyana: Description

+Taxonomy

-TaxonomyHibbertia covenyana was first formally described in 1990 by Barry Conn in the journal Muelleria from specimens collected near the road between Narrabri and Coonabarabran in 1976.
+Hibbertia covenyana was first formally described in 1990 by Barry Conn in the journal Muelleria from specimens collected near the road between Narrabri and Coonabarabran in 1976.
 The specific epithet (covenyana) honours Robert Coveny who collected the type specimens.

 Distribution and habitat

 This hibbertia grows scattered locations in open forest, mainly in the Pilliga Scrub in central northern New South Wales.